Jan 29, 2010

 Description

-This type of vessel represents a Roman manufacturing breakthrough that made high-quality glassware broadly affordable for the first time.
-The ribs were pressed into a heated glass disk with a tool, and then the disk was heated over a convex form.
+This type of vessel represents the Roman manufacturing breakthrough of slump molding, which made high-quality glassware broadly affordable for the first time.
+The artisan formed ribs on a hot glass disk before the disk was placed on a convex form.
 The resulting bowl shape was slowly cooled and then turned on a lathe to polish the rim and apply incised detail.
 Finally, the bowl was fire-polished in the furnace.
 It is in pristine condition.

 Contact us